dmachard/dmachard.github.io/content/posts/0047-dns-tunneling-overview.md

 It can be used to extract or import data silently from a corporate network.

-> Great post about DNS tunneling to look:
+> Great post about DNS tunneling to read:
 > - [DNS Tunneling: how DNS can be (ab)used by malicious actors](https://unit42.paloaltonetworks.com/dns-tunneling-how-dns-can-be-abused-by-malicious-actors/) or [PDF](./../../pdf/0047/unit42_paloaltonetworks_com_dns_tunneling_how_dns_can_be_abused_by_malicious_actors.pdf)

 ## Tools overview